skiffer/hydra-docgpt.ai/privacy_gpt_slides.md

 The requests provided in text boxes: "Type your topic", "Provide additional content (optional)", "Output Language", "Slides"  for requesting data at openai.com.

-### Why does "Slides™ AI GPT" need those permissions?
+### Why does "AI GPT for Slides™" need those permissions?

-"Slides™ AI GPT" is integrated with G Suite apps like Sheets.
+"AI GPT for Slides™" is integrated with G Suite apps like Sheets.
 It requires access to the Google environment to provide services seamlessly across the G Suite apps.
-"Slides™ AI GPT" only requests the minimum-required permissions that are essential for it to function optimally.
+"AI GPT for Slides™" only requests the minimum-required permissions that are essential for it to function optimally.

-"Slides™ AI GPT" does not have access to your Google account or your password, only to your email  info.
+"AI GPT for Slides™" does not have access to your Google account or your password, only to your email  info.

 ### Still have questions?